IBM/deepview/tests/README.md

 ## `deepview_model_runner.py` for automated batch testing of models with Deepview

-With this new script utility we automate Deepview to run batch testing on pod via its CLI tool, running each mode in batches for a list of user-given models.
+With this script utility we automate Deepview to run batch testing on pod via its CLI tool, running each mode in batches for either:

+* user-specified models via `--models`
+* the curated list defined inside `deepview_model_runner.py` via `--all_models` (currently Granite 3.2 2B, Granite 3.2 8B, Granite 3.3 8B, Bamba 9B v2, and Mistral 7B Instruct)

 All the results are saved to the specified output file.

-For now you can only run one mode of deepview at a time but we can test multiple models for that mode.
+For now you can only run one mode of Deepview at a time, but we can test multiple models for that mode.

 Live mode: